 The Contractor shall prepare a method statement of his proposal for earthworks operation for each particular part of the Works to be constructed at any one time, detailing the location, program of excavation, temporary supports and the placing and handling of the spoil.

-The Contractor shall submit for the ’s approval his proposed method statement at least 14 days before his intended date to commence earthworks on each particular part of the Works.
+The Contractor shall submit for the Project Manager’s approval his proposed method statement at least 14 days before his intended date to commence earthworks on each particular part of the Works.

-The Contractor shall give to theat least seven days written notice of his intention to commence earthworks on any part of site and shall furnish the with all ground levels site photographs showing the existing conditions and levels and other particulars he shall require for the purpose of carrying out measurements.
+The Contractor shall give to the Project Manager at least seven days written notice of his intention to commence earthworks on any part of site and shall furnish the Project Manager with all ground levels site photographs showing the existing conditions and levels and other particulars he shall require for the purpose of carrying out measurements.

 If areas of excavation shall be not accessible for earthmoving equipment due to limited working space, traffic or any other reason, excavation shall be carried out manually.

-Earthworks shall not be commenced until written approval has been received by the Contractor from the .
+Earthworks shall not be commenced until written approval has been received by the Contractor from the Project Manager.

 Traffic requirements